kurtmcintire/Git-Cheatsheet/README.md

 ##Merge without closing branch
 ```
 $ git merge <branch> --ff-only
 ex.
-Switch to master / dev and merge in work on a working branch like 2016.2
+Switch to master / dev and merge in work from a working branch like 2016.2
 ```